Dominic0610/kata-bank-account/NOTES.md

 - ###Operation
 It wraps an Amount and a Date and knows how to display itself nicely.
 As we need to test the output, a mock is necessary and so we add Mockito dependency.

+- ###LedgerLine
+An Account - not created yet - should be able to display its own operation history.
+An object 'AccountHistory' will keep track of this.
+Let's call it 'Ledger'.

+Every account movement is tracked in a list of the Ledger.
+This is the LedgerLine object, composed by an Operation and a current balance amount.